-After admission to the program the Health Sciences students are assigned a tutor.
-Clinical Research students are allocated an adviser from the Advisory Board for Clinical Research.
-Together with the student the adviser looks for a research position and tutor.
-This tutor will supervise the student in his research program.
-The tutor is preferably a professor or senior researcher.
-This tutor can delegate the practical supervision to one of his employees, but remains ultimately responsible.
-In consultation with their tutor and with the Program Directors permission students can do an internship abroad.
+After admission to the program the Health Sciences students are assigned a supervisor.
+Clinical Research students are allocated adviser tutor from the Advisory Board for Clinical Research.
+Together with the student the tutor looks for a research position and supervisor.
+The supervisor will supervise the student in his research program.
+The supervisor is preferably a professor or senior researcher.
+The supervisor can delegate the practical supervision to one of his employees, but remains ultimately responsible.
+In consultation with their supervisor and with the Program Directors students may be permitted to do an internship abroad.

-The students, if desired, are assigned a tutor after admission to the program.
-This tutor will supervise the student in his research internship.
-The tutor is a assistant professor, an associate professor or a full professor.
+The students, if desired, are assigned a supervisor after admission to the program.
+This supervisor will supervise the student in his research internship.
+The supervisor is an assistant professor, an associate professor or a full professor.
 In principle the internships take place within the Erasmus MC.
-In consultation with their tutor and Program Director, students can follow two internships of six, nine or twelve months totaling eighteen months.
-The first internship is always at the Erasmus MC to assess the practical skills of the student properly.
-In consultation with the tutor and the Program Director the second of the two internships may be done in a Dutch institution other than Erasmus MC, or abroad.
+In consultation with the Program Director students can (preferably) follow two internships of six to twelve months that add up to 18 months together.
+As an alternative, they can take one eighteen-month internship, with a preference for part of it being followed at another lab.
+The first internship always takes place within the Erasmus MC in order to properly assess the practical skills of the student.
+In consultation with the Program Director the second of the two internships may be done in a Dutch institution other than Erasmus MC, or abroad.
 A (research) internship is only performed outside the Erasmus MC if it is necessary for progress of the research project and/or if it is in the student's interest.
 The institute where the student is going to should be of comparable scientific quality to the Erasmus MC.
 There should be sufficient guarantee that during the internship abroad the student can count on intensive support from the research supervisor within the institute where the student follows the internship.
+Furthermore, there must be sufficient expertise within the Erasmus MC in the field of research to which the internship relates.